Lima National Exhibition: Background

 The Peruvian president José Balta had ordered the demolition of the Walls of Lima in 1870 and the establishment of the Park of the Exposition to host the exhibition.
-The park was designed by and Antonio Leonardi and opened on 1 July 1872.
+The park was designed by Manuel Atanasio Fuentes and Antonio Leonardi and opened on 1 July 1872.

 Contents

 During the fair there was a botanic garden, a Chinese pavilion and displays of modern machinery and of pre-Columbian art.
 And still remaining in the park in 2017 there are a Byzantine and Moroccan pavilion and a fountain of Neptune.
 There was also a Huaca, a Chinese pavilion, a dovecote, a lake with swans and a large clock.
 The clock, 'The great clock of Lima', designed by Pedro Ruiz Gallo was installed in a tower and as well as the time had six dials showing century date, year, month, week, day and phases of the moon, incorporated an organ and a 3x1 metre oblong to show a different historical picture every 25 hours.

 The British firms Ransomes, Sims and Head (Ipswich) exhibited agricultural machinery, Ruston, Proctor and Company a road engine, Bailey and Company fire pumps and pyrometers and Barrow Hematite Steel Company showed steel and iron works.